mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_read_concern_destroy.rst

 Description
 -----------

 Frees all resources associated with the read concern structure.
+Does nothing if ``read_concern`` is NULL.